End-to-End Multibranch Jenkins Pipeline Project Creation

 - Click Branches at the top right to access the list of your Pipeline project’s branches.

-- Click the run icon of the
+- Click the run icon

-.
+of the masterbranch of your Pipeline project, then quickly click the OPEN link that appears briefly at the lower-right to see Jenkins building themasterbranch with the amendedJenkinsfile.
 If you weren’t able to click the OPENlink, click the top row on the Blue Ocean Activity page to access this feature.

-conditions in these stages. - Click the X at the top-right to return to the Activity page of the Blue Ocean interface.
+- Click the X at the top-right to return to the Activity page of the Blue Ocean interface.

 Pull your updated Jenkinsfile into the other repository branches